Will Cannabis Be Part Of Mainstream Cancer Treatment In The Future?

 Research has shown that cannabinoids may prevent blood vessel growth by blocking activation of the vascular endothelial growth factor (VEGF) pathway.
 One study showed that tumors treated with cannabinoids had altered blood vessels and decreased VEGF expression.

-The Future Of Cannabinoid Therapy
+The Future Of Cannabinoid Therapy For Cancer

 Exciting possibilities for future cancer therapies abound.
 One is the use of cannabinoids alongside anti-cancer drugs.
 This combination elicits positive research with even more positive results.
 For example, one study using Gemcitabine, a current pancreatic cancer drug, alongside cannabinoids found that the combined treatment results in a significant reduction in human pancreatic tumor cell growth.